ImperialCollegeLondon/rojak/joss/paper.md

 # Statement of need

-Numerous studies have investigated the influence of the climate on CAT [e.g. @kimGlobalResponseUpperlevel2023; @williamsIncreasedLightModerate2017; @storerGlobalResponseClearAir2017] and the application of turbulence diagnostics for operational forecasting [e.g. @gillObjectiveVerificationWorld2014; @sharmanIntegratedApproachMid2006; @sharmanPredictionEnergyDissipation2017; @gillEnsembleBasedTurbulence2014] in products like the Federal Aviation Authority's (FAA) Graphical Turbulence Guidance and the International Civil Aviation Organization's (ICAO) World Area Forecast System.
+Numerous studies have investigated the influence of the climate on CAT [e.g. @kimGlobalResponseUpperlevel2023; @williamsIncreasedLightModerate2017; @storerGlobalResponseClearAir2017] and the application of turbulence diagnostics for operational forecasting [e.g. @gillObjectiveVerificationWorld2014; @sharmanIntegratedApproachMid2006; @sharmanPredictionEnergyDissipation2017; @gillEnsembleBasedTurbulence2014] in products like the Federal Aviation Authority's (FAA) Graphical Turbulence Guidance and the ICAO World Area Forecast System.
 However, to the best of the author's knowledge, none of these studies have made their code publicly available.
 This work presents the first open-source package for aviation turbulence analysis.
 Given the inherent complexity of CAT diagnostics and the variability in how these could be implemented, `rojak` serves as a first iteration of a standardised implementation of these CAT diagnostics, providing a basis for future enhancements and refinements by the broader research community.
 Moreover, the parallelised nature of `rojak` and its architecture, which keeps it open to extensions, positions it as as an indispensable resource to bridging this gap.

 ![Probability of encountering light turbulence during the months December, January, February from 2018 to 2024 at 200 hPa for the three-dimensional frontogenesis (F3D) and turbulence index 1 (TI1) diagnostics \label{fig:probability_light_turbulence}](multi_diagnostic_f3d_ti1_on_200_light.png)

-When compared against an earlier time periods, \autoref{fig:probability_light_turbulence} can be used to characterising CAT's response to climate change.
+When compared against earlier time periods, \autoref{fig:probability_light_turbulence} can be used to characterise CAT's response to climate change.
 Depicted in the figure is the global climatological distribution of the probability of encountering light turbulence for the boreal winter months (i.e., December, January and February) from 2018 to 2024 at 200 hPa based on the two turbulence diagnostics --- the three-dimensional frontogenesis equation and turbulence index 1.
 This was computed using ERA5 data at 6-hourly intervals with three pressure levels (175 hPa, 200 hPa and 225 hPa) for the aforementioned time period.
 This required processing 85GB of ERA5 data.
 Thus, when the probability of encountering light turbulence in \autoref{fig:probability_light_turbulence} is compared against data from pre-industrial times, similar to @storerGlobalResponseClearAir2017, it can show the influence of climate change.